tpunt/PHP7-Reference/README.md

 Coercion between floats to integers can occur when a float is passed to an internal function expecting an integer.
 If the float is too large to represent as an integer, then the value will be silently truncated (which may result in a loss of magnitude and sign).
 This can introduce hard-to-find bugs.
 This change therefore seeks to notify the developer when an implicit conversion from a float to an integer has occurred and failed by returning `null` and emitting an E_WARNING.

 **BC Breaks**
- - Code that once silently worked will now emit an E_WARNING and may fail if the result of the function invocation is directly passed to another function (since `null` will now be passed).
+ - Code that once silently worked will now emit an E_WARNING and may fail if the result of the function invocation is directly passed to another function (since `null` will now be passed in).

 RFC: [ZPP Failure on Overflow](https://wiki.php.net/rfc/zpp_fail_on_overflow)